BelalIoT21/Internship-2/README.md

 *   The project uses jQuery for simplified DOM manipulation.
 *   Inspiration from various online tutorials and examples for WebSocket communication.
 *   The `alarm.mp3` file may be subject to separate licensing terms.
 Please check its origin for details.

----
-**Note:** This README.md is based on the provided files and information.
-A complete and functional application would require a working server-side component with WebSocket implementation, proper error handling, and a robust mechanism for configuring alert thresholds.